TURTLE: A C library for an optimistic stepping through a topography: Acknowledgements

 \section{Acknowledgements}

+The authors thank two anonymous reviewers for their critical reading which contributed to improve the present paper.
 This research was financed by the French Government Laboratory of Excellence initiative no. ANR-10-LABX-0006, the Region Auvergne, the European Regional Development Fund and the France China Particle Physics Laboratory.
-This is Laboratory of Excellence ClerVolc contribution number \textbf{XXX}.
+This is Laboratory of Excellence ClerVolc contribution~n$^\mathrm{o}$~370.
 The SRTMGL1 (v3) topographical data used in this study were retrieved from the online USGS EarthExplorer and NASA Earthdata Search tools, courtesy of the NASA EOSDIS Land Processes Distributed Active Archive Center (LP DAAC), USGS/Earth Resources Observation and Science (EROS) Center, Sioux Falls, South Dakota.